 - I’m going off to college soon and wondering how to tell new friends about my diabetes.
 How quickly should I share?

 - My wife won’t stop bothering me about my blood sugar; she’s always looking over my shoulder, and it drives me crazy.
 How do I get her to stop?

 Who: An ideal healthcare team includes the people who are closest to you, both emotionally and physically.
 Diabetes is 24-7, and so it is crucial that the people you spend your days with are on board with your management plan, and are receptive to being involved to the extent to which you want them involved in your diabetes.

 What: Some people with diabetes want their loved ones to know all the details, and to actively participate in healthy meal planning, attending doctors’ visits, and so on.
-Others hate to be policed by family members and would prefer everyone stay out of it.
+Others may actively dislike being “policed” by family members and would prefer everyone stay out of it.
 Whatever your personal preference, there are two guidelines for keeping loved ones on your healthcare team successfully:

 - Communicate what you need to your loved ones.
 If you want involvement, tell them so.
 If you want space, tell them that.
 Be clear, and be understanding of their needs, as well.

 - Have an emergency plan.
 Even if you don’t want daily input from your loved ones, it is important that they know what to do in the event of an emergency or natural disaster.
-Two good starting points, regardless of the type of diabetes you have, are the JDRF Emergency Plan and Are You Prepared?
-Disaster Response Toolkit.
+Two good starting points, regardless of the type of diabetes you have, are the JDRF Emergency Plan and the Centers for Disease Control (CDC) Diabetes Emergency Preparedness page.

 Team Member: You

 Your healthcare team is nothing without you on board!
 For your own health and safety, it is imperative that you be an active part of your own care.
 Be educated about your disease, be demanding of your healthcare team, be understanding of those around you, and be optimistic about your outcome.
 After all, your healthcare team is there to help; push as hard as you can to get the results you want to see.